code-computerlove/structured-engineering-coaching/03-inversion-of-control/03-inversion-of-control.md

 ## Dependency injection: 10 minutes

 << example of new-ing up manually >>

+Sometimes called "poor mans DI".
+Massively lighter and quicker than an IoC framework.
+Might be fine for a microservice.

 Obviously creating objects like this is not feasible for an application of any decent size.

+## Which way should dependencies go?
+10 minutes

+N-Tier vs onion/ hexagonal architecture.

+Is the database really the centre of the world?

 ## Test Doubles: 10 minutes

 When writing tests, given that the code we write depends on a contract (interface), we don't necessarily have to use real implementations when writing our tests.
 Tests that rely on real web services, databases, times, may be brittle and slow.
 Instead we can swap out our implementation with a test double.

 - Fakes - use a dictionary hash-map instead of a real MemoryCache.
 - Mocks - verify an email was sent using the IEmailServer.Send() method.
 - Stubs - return a canned response when a function is called.